MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/plan-security-tls12-config.md

 ### Audit Collection Services
 For Audit Collection Services (ACS), you must make additional changes in the registry on ACS Collector server.
 ACS uses the DSN to make connections to the database.
 You must update DSN settings to make them functional for TLS 1.2.

-1. Log on to the server by using an account that has local administrative credentials.
+1. Sign in to the server by using an account that has local administrative credentials.
-2. Start Registry Editor by right-clicking **Start**, type **regedit** in the **Run** textbox, and then click **OK**.
+2. Start Registry Editor by selecting and holding **Start**, enter **regedit** in the **Run** textbox, and select **OK**.
 3. Locate the following ODBC subkey for OpsMgrAC: **HKEY_LOCAL_MACHINE\SOFTWARE\ODBC\ODBC.INI\OpsMgrAC**.

     >[!NOTE]
     >The default name of DSN is OpsMgrAC.

 4. Under **ODBC Data Sources** subkey, select the DSN name **OpsMgrAC**.
-This contains the name of ODBC driver to be used for the database connection.
+This contains the name of the ODBC driver to be used for the database connection.
 If you have ODBC 11.0 installed, change this name to **ODBC Driver 11 for SQL Server**, or if you have ODBC 13.0 installed, change this name to **ODBC Driver 13 for SQL Server**.
 5. Under the **OpsMgrAC** subkey, update the **Driver**  for the ODBS version that is installed.
    * If ODBC 11.0 is installed, change the Driver entry to %WINDIR%\system32\msodbcsql11.dll.
    * If ODBC 13.0 is installed, change the Driver entry to %WINDIR%\system32\msodbcsql13.dll.